Is what you write on facebook private?

 “Every day in the evening, I pray for that young lady. …”

-Said Vogel, “I think that the family must have taken
+Said Vogel, “I think that the family must have taken some solace from your tears.”

 Some of the common reasons for hit-and-run accidents, according to the police, is that the driver has been drinking alcohol and fears the consequences of that, has an outstanding arrest warrant, and/or is driving without a license.